My Shop

 Sharps

-Although you can rest assured that I've used Straw needles to hem pants and Betweens to sew on a button ... most of the time my mending needle is the first one I pull out of my pin cushion!
-LOL!
+Although you can bet I've used Straw needles to hem pants and Betweens to sew on a button ... most of the time my mending needle is the first one I pull out of my pin cushion!
 Major bonus for me if it's already threaded with the right color. ;)

 I seem to go through a lot of these.
 Not sure why.
-I think there's an invisible needle black hole somewhere in my house.
+I think there's a needle black hole somewhere in my house.
 My husband used to find them with his feet ... a lot.
 But since becoming a mom I'm better at keeping track of them ... sorta.

 Straws